City of Binghamton New York

 City of Binghamton is covered for Municipal Separate Storm Sewer discharges under the NY State SPDES permit program.
 MS4s are regulated by GP-0-24-001 and are required to prepare a stormwater management plan and program to meet the requirements and benchmarks of this permit.

-If you cannot download PDF files, the MS4 Notice of intent acknowledgement letter is available in the city of Binghamton engineering office located on the 3rd floor of 38 Hawley Street.
+If you cannot download PDF files, the MS4 Notice of intent acknowledgement letter is available in the City of Binghamton engineering office located on the 3rd floor of 38 Hawley Street.

 Receiving Waters